 After the government's declaration of a climate emergency, requirements have also evolved to include mandatory reporting for a broader range of organisations, like the public sector.
 Because of this, getting ahead of the curve and assessing your organisation’s climate-related risks, opportunities and impact is a good idea.

 Reporting can also help you get a handle on your organisation’s carbon footprint and what future obligations could look like.

 You can read more about how integrated sustainability reporting can make your organisation stand out here.

 Carbon EMS: Towards Zero

 e-Bench® gives you all the tools you need to monitor your organisation’s environmental impact and begin identifying and reporting upon your climate-related risks.

 Know the facts. e-Bench® helps you collect accurate, relevant data and presents information in easy-to-interpret reports.
-These reports can inform internal decision-making, as well as influencing public stakeholders, based on your organisation’s live data.
+These reports can inform internal decision-making, as well as influencing public stakeholders, based on your organisation’s data.

 To learn more about your reporting obligations and how you can manage your energy and emissions, book a time to chat with us at Carbon EMS.